johndoe31415/knitpi/docs/hardware.md

 ## Electrical Connections
 Inputs/outputs are described from the knitting machine side:

-  * In: 16 x solenoid inputs.
+  * *In*: 16 x solenoid inputs.
 These are power inputs that source current.
 About 100mA at 12V for each individual one.
 To the best of my knowledge, they are designed to operate at a 100% duty cycle.
 They can be easily driven with a ULN200x or ULN280x or discretely via e.g., a BC338.
-  * Out: 2 x hall sensor analog outputs: They give out an analog voltage of 0..5V.
+  * *Out*: 2 x hall sensor analog outputs: They give out an analog voltage of 0..5V.
-  * Out: Rotary encoder V1/V2 signal.
+  * *Out*: Rotary encoder V1/V2 signal.
 Standard 5V TTL digital signal that encodes relative movement of the carriage position.
-  * Out: BP signal.
+  * *Out*: BP signal.
 Gives the belt phase.
 There are two ways the carriage can interlock with the belt, offset by 8 needles.
 You need to measure the BP signal while the carriage is over the left or right hall sensor fixed position to determine the current belt phase and offset the solenoid actuation by the